spryker/spryker-docs/docs/scos/dev/guidelines/testing-guidelines/available-test-helpers.md

 This helper has the following methods:

-- `triggerRuntimeEvents()`—After an entity has been changed, you need to publish its data by using this method.
+- `triggerRuntimeEvents()`—After an entity has been changed, you need to publish its data using this method.
 - `assertAtLeastOneEventBehaviorEntityChangeEntryExistsForEvent()`—After the runtime events have been triggered, with this method, you can assert that at least one entry in the intermediate database table exists.

 #### BusinessHelper